Chart Color Schemes

 Infrastructure

-West Lakes has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+West Lakes has limited levels of nearby infrastructure activity, ranking in the 16thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 18 projects likely affecting the region.
-Notable initiatives include West Lakes Shore Masterplan Residential Release, West Lakes Boulevard Infrastructure Enhancement, Novo West Lakes Stage 2, and West Lakes Public Transport Hub.
-The following list details those most relevant:.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 18 projects likely to impact the area.
+Notable projects include West Lakes Shore Masterplan Residential Release, Novo West Lakes Stage 2, West Lakes Public Transport Hub, and West Lakes Tennis Club Redevelopment.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.